pypm/home/docs/studies/prov20200518/index.md

 All provinces except PEI (which has very few cases) are fit to the reference model 2.1.
 Reporting anomalies are included for BC and Quebec.

-The following shows graphs followed by tables...
+The following shows graphs followed by tables.
+The models and data used to produce these are conveniently made available through the [ipypm](../../ipypm) user interface.

 ### BC